ohamnelson/WineQualityMLOPS/README.md

 dvc metrics show: This shows the list of your hyper parameters and its metrics dvc metrics diff: This shows the difference between various paramters and metrics

+tox: It creates a virtual environment for running tests